-- 1. Summarize theories related to child guidance. - 2.
-Explain how appropriate guidance promotes autonomy, self-discipline, and life-long social skills in children. - 3.
-Recognize the impact and influence of families and culture in guiding children. - 4.
-Promote development of positive self-concept and prosocial behaviors in children. - 5.
-Apply appropriate guidance techniques to specific situations relating to children's behaviors. - 6.
-Demonstrate skills in helping children resolve conflicts.
+- 1. Describe theories related to child guidance. - 2.
+Explain how guidance promotes autonomy, self-discipline, and pro-social skills. - 3.
+Identify familial and cultural influences on child guidance. - 4.
+Apply guidance techniques.

 IV.
 Evaluation

 - The instructor will maintain a continuous record of each student's progress on an institutionally approved grade sheet or computerized substitute.
 All instructors must keep records in such a way that information would be clear to a second party having to check grade computation in special cases.
 An explanatory legend should be provided on the grade sheet. - 2.
 The evaluation of the assignments should be based on the student's mastery of the assigned objectives.
 In addition assignments, the instructor may require quizzes and exercises on course content.
 The instructor may also require a journal or free writing assignments. - 3.
 The course projects will be devised at the instructor's discretion.